milkyklim/milkyklim.github.io/_posts/2017-04-03-half-marathon-free-t-shirt.md

   teaser: "https://c1.staticflickr.com/3/2896/33801800625_0f4fae793a_k.jpg"
 ---

 The registration for the half marathon was quite long.
-When I finally reached the registration desk I got the sticker and a timing chip.
+When I finally reached the registration desk I got a sticker and a timing chip.
 A little bit later I received a bag with useless journals, shower gel and deodorant for women.

 But I was looking for a T-shirt.
 I have seen adidas among sponsors and was sure that there should be an event T-shirt (Last time I messed it up – forgot to take the T-shirt – and had to go to the registration again).